almanachcrown.GIF

 (iv) Doña María Ana Ignacia de Itúrbide é Arámburo. bap. at Vallodolid, Michoacán, 3rd August 1788 (bap 4th August).
 She d. young.

-(b) Doña Angela Itúrbide é Arreguí. b. at Peralta, ca 1740. m. at Peralta, 6th November 1757, Don Domingo Malo y Marcilla (bap. at Villafranca, 29th May 1735), younger son of Don Domingo Fermin Malo y Ydalgo, of Villafranca, by his wife, Doña Polonia Marcilla y Lissarri, daughter of Don Marcos Marcilla y Azcona.
-She d. at Villafranca, 27th October 1797, having had issue, five sons and three daughters:
+(b) Doña Angela Itúrbide é Arreguí. b. at Peralta, ca 1740. m. at Peralta, 6th November 1757, Don Domingo Malo y Marcilla (bap. at Villafranca, 29th May 1735), younger son of Don Domingo Fermin Malo y Ydalgo, of Villafranca, by his wife, Doña Polonia Marcilla y Lissarri, d. at Villafranca, 27th October 1797, issue:

 (ii) Brigadier The Most Excellent Señor Don Domingo Hermenegildo Malo é Iturbide. bap. at Peralta, 16th April 1764.
-Adjutant to Emperor Agustín.
-Rcvd: KGC of the Order of Guadalupe (1822). m.
-Doña Maria Francisca Ortiz.
-He had issue.
+(1822). m.
+Doña Maria Francisca Ortiz, issue.

-(iii) Don Juan de la Cruz Joseph Xavier Malo é Iturbide. bap. at Villafranca, 26th November 1766. m. (first) at Villafranca, 21st May 1792, Doña Maria Peralta y Mañas, daughter of Don Pedro Peralta y Muñoz, by his wife, Doña Maria de Mañas y Segura. m. (second) at Villafranca, 4th November 1794, Doña Gregoria Robres y Germauta, daughter of Babil Robres, master surveyor, of Mendavia, by his wife, Gregoria Germauta.
-He had issue, one son and one daughter by each wife.
+(iii) Don Juan de la Cruz Joseph Xavier Malo é Iturbide. bap. at Villafranca, 26th November 1766. m. (first) at Villafranca, 21st May 1792, Doña Maria Peralta y Mañas, m. (second) at Villafranca, 4th November 1794, Doña Gregoria Robres y Germauta, issue.

 (v) Don Placido María Malo é Iturbide. bap. at Villafranca, 5th October 1777.